 Attractive tax frameworks, a high degree of personal safety, a reliable legal system, cutting-edge infrastructure, and a strategic position in the heart of Asia are some of the many reasons people decide to set up a business in Singapore.
 In this article, we will guide you through the process of registering a sole proprietorship.

 Who can be a sole proprietor in Singapore

-If you make income by buying and selling goods or providing professional or personal services, you are considered a self-employed person.
+If you make income by buying and selling goods or providing professional or personal services other than under a contract of service (employment contract), you are considered a self-employed person.

 Registration process of sole proprietorship in Singapore

 The registration of sole proprietorships in Singapore consists of two steps: reserving the business name and the registration itself.

 To register your business, you need the following:

 - Particulars of the sole proprietor